greenfork/nimraylib_now/README.md

 # draw something
 rlgl.end()
 ```
-which can be enforced by compiler by importing `rlgl` module like this:
+which can be enforced by the compiler by importing `rlgl` module like this:
 ```nim
 from nimraylib_now/rlgl import nil